BZoennchen/supercollider-book/chapters/preamble/heidegger.md

 To speak with Stiegler: even within the weapons of destruction lies the possibility of healing.
 For every poison is also a remedy; every instrument of death can---at the moment of reversal---become a tool of life.

 It is, however, no longer within *our* so-called *control* to simply *solve* this *problem*.
 But we can listen attentively and anticipate the destructive as *pharmakon*, in order to redirect it and give it a new destiny: no longer in service of the madness of entropy, but of a new *ecology of spirit* that opens futures {cite}`stiegler:2019`.

-## A Fictional Daoist Parable

-In the southern state of Chu, there was a river that once ran cool and clear.
-The fish darted in the shallows like silver needles, and the people drank from its banks without worry.

-But one summer, the river began to warm.
-The fish swam deeper.
-Algae bloomed like an untended garden.

-The villagers held a meeting.
-Some said, "We must build great machines to churn the water and cool it."
-Others said, "We must move the river north!"

-They argued for many days.

-At the far end of the village lived Old Pine, a fisherman who had not fished for years.
-He was found sitting under a crooked willow, watching the river flow.

-"Old Pine," they asked, "what should we do about our warming river?"

-Old Pine smiled.
-"Why do you ask me?
-I have no machines, no river to move, not even a net."

-"But the fish are dying!" they cried.

-"Then make the river a home for the ones who like it warm," Old Pine said.
-"Shade the banks with trees, so the sun's hand is softer.
-Feed the roots instead of the fires.
-And if the river still changes, then we will change with it.
-What does not change is that the river is our kin."

-The villagers grumbled---this sounded too small, too slow.
-But a few began planting trees, weaving reeds along the banks, and leaving the warm-water fish in peace.

-Years later, the river was not what it once was, but it was alive in a new way.
-Those who had learned from Old Pine drank its water with joy.